Joy Sisisky, Executive Director

 Joy graduated from Brandeis University and earned a double masters degree in Jewish Communal Service and Public Administration at the joint program of Hebrew Union College and the University of Southern California in Los Angeles.
 She has a certificate in Jewish Professional Development from New York University’s Wagner School of Public Service and UJA-Federation of New York.

-Stephanie works on a variety of programs including advocacy, fundraising, marketing and events.
-Before working at JWFNY, Stephanie was an External Affairs Associate for two sister organizations, Homes for the Homeless and Institute for Children, Poverty, and Homelessness.
-She also has experience with the New York City Administration for Children’s Services, as the Special Assistant to the Commissioner.
-Stephanie obtained her master’s degree in Education Policy from New York University and her undergraduate degree in Public Policy and Special Education from Vanderbilt University, where she was active in the Vanderbilt Hillel and Kappa Kappa Gamma sorority.
+Stephanie oversees the New York Metropolitan grants process as well as the Foundation’s advocacy work.
+She also partakes in the Foundation’s fundraising efforts, marketing and events.
+Before working at JWFNY, Stephanie was an External Affairs Associate for the Institute for Children, Poverty, and Homelessness, where she led national conferences, was assistant editor of the Institute’s largest publication and managed development & communications initiatives.
+She also has experience with the New York City Administration for Children’s Services (ACS), as the Special Assistant to the Commissioner, where she analyzed grant proposals for ACS funding and was integral in the creation of the ACS educational web-portal.
+Stephanie obtained her master’s degree in Education Policy from New York University and her undergraduate degree in Public Policy and Special Education from Vanderbilt University.

 Rachel Siegel, Project Coordinator